 At the pageant, each candidate will take a written test designed to measure her awareness of the world around her.
 This is NOT an intelligence or a scholastic-oriented test, but rather it seeks to measure a candidate’s familiarity with teen fads, fashions, and current events concentrating on politics, television, literature, and sports.
 Knowledge of school related material and common sense are also covered.

 Each candidate will be required to wear a formal dress of her choosing.
-She will be scored on her choice of attire, grooming, carriage, posture, personality projection, poise and naturalness by a panel of judges.
+She will be scored on the appropriateness of attire, grooming, carriage, posture, personality projection, poise and naturalness by a panel of judges.
 Attire and grooming should reflect a positive teen image.

 Each candidate will be interviewed by a panel of judges.
 Judges will be looking for such qualities as clarity of expression, verbal command, sincerity, perception, sense of values, friendliness, courtesy, tactfulness, poise, self-confidence, and most importantly, over-all ability in human relations.